icsi-berkeley/ecg-specializer/specializer_tutorial.md

 - Robot1, push the blue box!

-- Robot1, move to the North side of Box1!
+- Robot1, move to the north side of Box1!

 **Serial Processes:**